mattdesl/budo/docs/command-line-usage.md

 budo . | garnish
 ```

+You can see the full list of command-line flags in the [README.md](../README.md#cli).

 ## index.html

 Notice we haven't had to write any HTML!
 If you want to, though, you can drop `index.html` in the same folder that you are serving budō from (or the base `--dir` folder), and it will use that instead of a dynamically generated index.